MicroEJ/docs/ApplicationDeveloperGuide/bluetoothAPI.rst

 A device can call the getter APIs of `BluetoothService`_, `BluetoothCharacteristic`_, `BluetoothDescriptor`_ and `BluetoothAttribute`_ to browse the content of a service.

 BLE devices use characteristics to transfer data.
-There are 3 main procedures:
+There are 4 main procedures:

-- A **read request** on a characteristic of a **discovered service** allows to **request data** from the device it belongs to.
+- The **Read** procedure allows the device which **discovered** the service to **request data**.
-  The device which discovered the service sends a read request and the device which owns the service sends back a read response with the data.
+  The device sends a read request and the device which provides the service sends back a read response with the data.
-- A **write request** on a characteristic of a **discovered service** allows to **send data** to the device it belongs to.
+- The **Write** procedure allows the device which **discovered** the service to **send data** and to require an acknowledgment.
-  The device which discovered the service sends a write request with the data and the device which owns the service sends back a write response.
+  The device sends a write request with the data and the device which provides the service sends back a write response.
-- A **notification** on a characteristic of a **provided service** allows to **send data** to any connected device.
+- The **Write Without Response** procedure allows the device which **discovered** the service to **send data** without expecting an acknowledgment.
+  The device just sends a write request with the data.
+- The **Notify** procedure allows the device which **provides** the service to **send data**.
-  The device which owns the service sends a notification with the data to the desired device.
+  The device sends a notification with the data, and if it requires an acknowledgment, the device which discovered the service sends back an acknowledgment.
-  BLE provides a built-in way to subcribe to the notifications of a characteristic of a discovered service, by sending a write request on its CCC descriptor.
+  It is a common practice to send notifications only to devices which have subscribed to the characteristic (a device can subscribe to a characteristic by sending a write request on its CCC descriptor).

 .. figure:: images/bluetooth_data_transfer_procedures.png
    :alt: Data Transfer Procedures
    :align: center
    :scale: 50%

-For the read request procedure, a device can call the `BluetoothConnection.sendReadRequest()`_ API to send a read request.
+For the Read procedure, a device can call the `BluetoothConnection.sendReadRequest()`_ API to send a read request.
 The `LocalServiceListener.onReadRequest()`_ hook is called when a device receives a read request.
-It can call the `BluetoothConnection.sendReadResponse()`_ API send a read response with the data.
+It can call the `BluetoothConnection.sendReadResponse()`_ API to send a read response with the data.
 The `RemoteServiceListener.onReadCompleted()`_ hook is called with the data when a device receives a read response.

-For the write request procedure, a device can call the send `BluetoothConnection.sendWriteRequest()`_ API to send a write request with the data.
+For the Write Without Response and the Write procedures, a device can call the send `BluetoothConnection.sendWriteRequest()`_ API to send a write request with the data.
 The `LocalServiceListener.onWriteRequest()`_ hook is called with the data when a device receives a write request.
+It can call the `BluetoothConnection.sendWriteResponse()`_ API to send a write response (in case of the write procedure).
+The `RemoteServiceListener.onWriteCompleted()`_ hook is called when a write request is sent (or when it receives a write response, in case of the write procedure).

-For the notification procedure, a device can call the send `BluetoothConnection.sendNotification()`_ API to send a notification with the data.
+For the Notify procedure, a device can call the send `BluetoothConnection.sendNotification()`_ API to send a notification with the data.
 The `RemoteServiceListener.onNotificationReceived()`_ hook is called with the data when a device receives a notification.
+The `LocalServiceListener.onNotificationSent()`_ hook is called when a notification is sent (or when it receives the acknowledgment, if one is required).

 Classes Summary
 ~~~~~~~~~~~~~~~